journal-club/wiki-data/home.md

 <!-- SUBTITLE: Welcome to BITS Hyderabad's Wiki!  -->

 # Welcome
 Welcome to BITS Wiki, an initiative by the community of BPHC for developing a crowd-sourced of archive about BITS Hyderabad as we move ahead in space and time.
-The vision for BITS Wiki is to someday have information about everything you'd want to know about the campus, providing information you need at your fingertips1.
+The vision for BITS Wiki is to someday have information about everything you'd want to know about the campus, providing information you need at your fingertips.

 <center>
 <img src = "https://wiki.bits-hyd.org/uploads/bits-pilani-hyderabad-campus-hyderabad.jpg" alt = "Bits Pilani Hyderabad Campus Hyderabad" width = 600 px caption="A view of the campus">